 Do I need to send in a resume with my application?

 Nope!
 Resumes are not required or considered at the application stage.
 If you are selected for an interview, you will be asked to provide a resume at that time.
-Attend our resume workshop on January 23rd if you want help before your interview!
+Attend our resume workshop in September (time, date and location TBD) if you want help before your interview!

 Can I apply to multiple sections or departments?
 Will doing so increase my chances of being hired?